rss-translator/RSS-Translator/website/docs/en/index.md

 ## Features:

-1. can translate the title or content
+1. Translation of title or content
-2. bilingual display
+2. Bilingual display
-3. subscribe to the translated RSS, or only proxy the original RSS
+3. subscribe to the translated RSS
-4. can add multiple translation engines, each source can specify a translation engine
+4. add multiple translation engines, each source can specify a translation engine
-5. you can control the update frequency of the translation source and check the translation status.
+5. control the update frequency of the translation source and check the status of the translation
 6. cache all translated content to minimise translation costs
-7. you can view the number of tokens/characters spent on each source.
+7. View the number of tokens/characters spent on each source.
+8. AI summary content

 Currently supported translation services: